jeje1197/EuphyLang/README.md

 # EuphyLang

 Euphy is an high-level, object-oriented programming language created by Joseph Evans.
-It serves as a prototype to a type system that contains both static and dynamic types.
+It serves as a prototype to a system that allows developers to use both static and dynamic types and define how they interact.
+An experimental feature of this is cast control - the ability to choose how implicit casting occurs.

 ```
-print("Hello Euphy!")
+#define string -> number = strToNum

+number strToNum(string str) {
+    return number(str)
+}

 class Euphy {
-    dynamic value;
+    dynamic value

     none setNumber(number value) {
         this.value = value